jamesmcm/vopono/README.md

 directories are correctly inferred and the final command is not run as root.

+Mullvad users can use [am.i.mullvad.net](https://am.i.mullvad.net/) to check the security of their browser's connection.

 ### Wireguard

 For Mullvad, download the [Wireguard connection configuration files](https://mullvad.net/en/account/#/wireguard-config/) (the